SarahDuncan/50-projects-in-50-days-javascript/readme.md

 # 50 projects in 50 days using HTML5, CSS3, and JavaScript
 I have created these projects with the aim to practice HTML5 & CSS3, and learn JavaScript.
 I followed [this](https://www.udemy.com/course/50-projects-50-days/) course on _Udemy_.

+## Course link and website showing the live demo of each project
+ * The course can be found here: https://www.udemy.com/course/50-projects-50-days/
+ * The website including live demos of each mini-project can be found here: https://50projects50days.com/

 ## The projects in order

 |Day|Project title|Any extra information|